KathiSa/climateindoorsimulation/Results.md

    * Creation of a screenshot for a selected section
    * Downloading the plot as png

-For easier navigation, all possible interaction are also displayed at the upper right edge of the graph (Fig 2, mark 1).
+For easier navigation, all possible interaction are also displayed at the upper right edge of the graph (Fig 2, marker 1).

 ![Figg.
 2](images/ViewResults3Marker.PNG)